mvolkmann/blog/src/swift-ui.md

 which is passed the kind of transition to perform.
 Transitions are defined as methods on the `AnyTransition` struct.

-Transitions can be applied to any kind of view including combiner views.
+Transitions can be applied to any kind of view including container views.

 Typically the provided `opacity`, `scale`, and `slide` transitions are used.
 The `identity` transition is used to specify that no transition should occur.